yireo/yireo-slides/slides/yireo/enforce_better_extensions-magex19.md

 ~ Not complying to coding standards
     - Not true for all modern X extensions
 ~ No automated tests
-    - X is now gradually implementing unit tests (and integration tests) ~ Bad usage of `ObjectManager`
+    - X is now gradually implementing unit tests and integration tests
+    - X is also one of the leading
+~ Bad usage of `ObjectManager`
     - Last time I checked an X extension, they did all correctly ~ And a lot of people are happy with X